Power of Attorney Wisconsin | 10 Types – Free Forms

 A Power of Attorney in Wisconsin is a legal backing that allows a person (principal) to install a legal representative (attorney-in-charge) who will function on their behalf.

-The Wisconsin legislature designed the Wisconsin Power of Attorney so that residents can edit and make changes to the document, citing explicit situations in which they want the legal agent to exercise their authority.
-Depending on the type of power of attorney, the assigned agent can be a relative, friend, or attorney-in-charge.
+The Wisconsin legislature designed it so that residents can edit and make changes to the document, citing explicit situations in which they want the legal agent to exercise their authority.
+Depending on the type, the assigned agent can be a relative, friend, or attorney-in-charge.
 This allows the principal to grant the agent total or partial authority regarding the principal’s affairs.

 • Moving into a care facility due to any form of incapacitation